Program Listing for File app_driver.grpc.pb.h

 [this](

-::grpc::CallbackServerContext* context, const ::holoscan::service::FragmentAllocationRequest* request, ::holoscan::service::FragmentAllocationResponse* response) { return this->FragmentAllocation(context, request, response); }));}
+::grpc::CallbackServerContext* context, const ::holoscan::service::FragmentAllocationRequest* request, ::holoscan::service::FragmentAllocationResponse* response) { return this->AllocateFragments(context, request, response); }));}

 ::grpc::MessageAllocator< ::holoscan::service::FragmentAllocationRequest, ::holoscan::service::FragmentAllocationResponse>* allocator) {